Salian dynasty: Origins and name

 Modern historians suppose that the Salians descended from the Widonids, a prominent noble kindred emerging in the 7th century.
 Their estates were located at the confluence of rivers Moselle and Saar and they supported the Carolingians.
 The Widonids' eastward expansion towards the river Rhine started after they founded Hornbach Abbey in the Bliesgau around 750.
 Hornbach remained their proprietary monastery and royal grants to the abbey established their presence in the Wormsgau.
 As time passed, several branches split off the Widonids.
 The late 9th-century Holy Roman Emperor Guy (or Wido) of Spoleto descended from one of these branches, the Lambertines.
 The Salians' forefathers remained in Rhenish Franconia.

 Wipo of Burgundy, the biographer of the first Salian monarch, Emperor Conrad II, described Conrad's father and uncle as "distinguished noble lords from Rhenish Franconia" around 1044, but without calling them Salians.
 Wipo added that Conrad's mother, Adelaide of Metz, was "supposedly descended from the ancient royal house of Troy".
 The statement made a connection between Conrad and the royal Merovingians who had claimed a Trojan ancestry for themselves.

 Historian Stefan Weinfurter proposes that the putative relationship between the Salians and the Merovingians gave rise to the family name, because the Salian Franks had been the most renowned Frankish group.
 Their memory was preserved through a Frankish law code, known as the Salic law.
+Peter H. Wilson states the Salians received their name due to their origins amongst the Franks living along the Rhine in western Franconia, a region "distinguished through its use of Salic law".
 A less likely etymology links the appellation to the old German word sal ("lordship"), proposing that the name can be traced to the Salian monarchs' well-documented inclination towards hierarchical structures.

 The term reges salici (or Salian kings) was most probably coined early in the 12th century.
 A list of monarchs and archbishops from Mainz, which was completed around 1139–40, is the first extant document to contain it.
 Bishop Otto of Freising, a maternal descendant of the Salian monarchs, also used the term in his Chronicle or History of the Two Cities in the middle of the 12th century.
 In a narrow sense, only the four German monarchs who ruled from 1024 to 1125 could be called Salians, but the same appellation has already been expanded to their ancestors by modern historians.
+An earlier name of the family, appearing in 982, was the Wormsers, due to their main holdings being in the Diocese of Worms.

 All male members of the family who were destined to a secular career were named Conrad or Henry.
 Emperor Conrad II's grandfather, Otto of Worms, established this tradition in the late 10th century.
 He named his eldest son, Henry of Worms, after his maternal great-grandfather, King Henry the Fowler; and he gave the name of his father, Conrad the Red, to one of his younger sons, Conrad of Carinthia.
 Conrad the Red was most probably named for King Conrad I of Germany.